Jaykarthik06/Opencvsketch/README.md

-Convert A Photo To Pencil Sketch Using Python Codeb
+Convert A Photo To Pencil Sketch Using Python Code